-Something that is often forgotten is that many weapons and plenty of armor pieces come with a whole lot of extras you have to carry or otherwise keep in mind.
-Some are movement restricting, some are simply adding weight and some can mean the end of you if you don't have this piece.
+Something that is often forgotten is that many weapons, and plenty of armor pieces come with a whole lot of extras you have to carry or otherwise keep in mind.
+Some are movement restricting, some are simply adding weight, and some can mean the end of you if you don't have this specific piece.

 To illustrate realism versus cool factor even more, consider the following: Where would you have your arrow quiver or sword scabbard, on your back or on your waist?
-If you answered your back and you're going for realism try putting your sword back into your scabbard or grabbing an arrow, counting them or bowing forward to greet a superior or to duck underneath something.
+If you answered your back, and you're going for realism, try putting your sword back into your scabbard or grabbing an arrow, counting them, or bowing forward to greet a superior, or to duck underneath something.
 Now pick up all your arrows from the ground, because they will have fallen out.